top of page

 Connect then (3) ShakEQ's

 ShakEQ's outputs are assignable to either shaker-only output or shaker/subwoofer output.
-For this connection we need to activate the subwoofer mode.
+For this connection we need to activate the Summed A + B mode.

 1. Press and hold CANCEL until “MENU” appears on the display.